louisvarley/MBII-EDS/README.md

 All your game and configuration files (e.g. `server.cfg`, `rtvrtm.cfg`, `maps.txt`, `base` and other folders with `pk3` files in them) must be in the path you'll replace `PATH_TO_GAME_FILES` with.

-Stackfile
+Stackfile Example
 ---

-You can set up multiple servers in the blink of an eye.
+You can set up multiple servers in the blink of an eye on [Docker Cloud](https://cloud.docker.com/) using a Stackfile like the following.

 ```yml
 ffa: